Potlicker Flats, Pennsylvania

 Potlicker Flats is a census-designated place located in Armagh Township, Mifflin County in the state of Pennsylvania, United States.
 The community is located along US 322 in northern Mifflin County, north of the community of Milroy.
 As of the 2010 census the population was 172 residents.

 Demographics

+Etymology

+According to locals, the term "pot licker" refers to poor residents in the area that would make stews in iron pots.
+In order to not waste food they licked the bottom of the pots.
+The community is on a flat strip at the base of the Seven Mountains, hence the name "Potlicker Flats".